 Surprise is an emotion that we feel when something we perceive as unexpected happens.
 It helps us to be aware of change and process new information.
 When we experience surprise, we often pause and take a moment to reorient ourselves.

-Example: If a colleague turns up at the office with a dramatic new hairstyle, surprise encourages you to take a moment and process the unexpected change before continuing with your day.
+Example: If a colleague turns up at the office with a dramatic new hairstyle, the surprise encourages you to take a moment and process the unexpected change before continuing with your day.

 Sadness is an emotion that we feel when something we perceive to be bad happens.
 It helps us to seek comfort from others.
-When we experience sadness, it encourages us to cry which lets other people know that we need support.
+When we experience sadness, it encourages us to cry, which lets other people know that we need support.